Best Costa Rica National Parks for Spotting Wildlife

 The wedding festivities lasted a full week in Riu Guanacaste Resort on Mato Palo beach not far from Liberia.
 And when you are in a country as rich in wildlife as Costa Rica, even an all-inclusive resort becomes a wildlife watching destination.

 There were Howler monkeys and Green iguanas on the resort grounds and even some microbats flying over the pool after dark.
-You can read about the wildlife of Riu Guanacaste resort in this post.

 We had our introduction to wildlife watching in Costa Rica in Palo Verde National Park.
 The boat tour in Palo Verde is one of the best things to do in Guanacaste.
 We booked the tour from the resort since the park is conveniently located only 1.5hr drive away.